 Common Sense Media gives Fortnite a 4/5 rating and rates it A+ for educational value, likely due to the strategic thinking portion. there is no sex, drinking, drugs or smoking in the game.
 There is no in-game offensive language.
-It’s not clear if the Fortnite iPhone app will include voice chat, which could lead to kids hearing strong language from other gamers.

 How Much is the Fortnite App?

 Fortnite is a free game to play and you can actually play it completely free on all the systems.
 You can play Fortnite Battle Royale without paying for anything, but the goal of the game is to get you to spend money on micro transactions.

 There are four Fortnite In App purchases available and gamers are spending money on them.
 The company earned over a million dollars in the first three days of the game coming to iPhone.

 - 2500 (+300 Bonus) V-Bucks – $24.99